Bhumi45/Fabric_Detection/README.md

 The model is designed to classify fabric types corduroy and denimusing advanced image processing and machine learning techniques.

+**_Note: This branch is only finalised for Training pipeline and not the Deployment pipeline.
+For deployment pipeline check `deployment_piepline` branch_**

 ## Pipeline components:

 ### 1. Nested Cross Validation